katiekr/Senior-Design-Solar-Maximum/User Documentation/Hardware Setup.md

 - A computer or laptop than can run Arduino IDE

 ## Circuit Setup
 - The circuit below represents a setup with the software installed.
 When installing the software plug the arduino into the pc through the usb port.
-When finished disconnect from the PC/Laptop and attach the charge controller back to the arduino.
+When finished, disconnect from the PC/Laptop and attach the charge controller back to the arduino.
 ![Circuit](https://github.com/cabledc/Senior-Design-Solar-Maximum/blob/main/Design/Circuits/Arduino_Diagram_2_Servos.PNG?raw=true)